-The evaluation of the proposals (step 3) is done by an evaluation committee appointed by the contracting authority and which comprises a non-voting Chairman, a non-voting Secretary and an odd number of voting members (a minimum of three).
+The evaluation of the proposals (step 3) that follows the selection meetings is done by an evaluation committee appointed by the contracting authority and which comprises a non-voting Chairman, a non-voting Secretary and an odd number of voting members (a minimum of three).
 The voting members must possess the technical and administrative capacities necessary to give an informed opinion on the proposals.

-This evaluation committee must be nominated by name by the Contracting Authority which informs the Commission.
+\This evaluation committee must be nominated by name by the Contracting Authority.
+In the case of decentralised management mode, the CA will inform the Commission.
 The composition of the evaluation committee is considered approved if after 5 working days the Commission (or AO when applicable) has raised no objection.